The Art of Delegation

 - Provide needed training & coaching.
 Delegating a task does not mean you give the assignment and walk away.
 Help the employee by giving them any needed training, resources, and coaching.
 Be a resource they can openly come to with questions or challenges.
 Providing intermittent coaching as needed helps ensure their success.
 Remember to discuss the current workload and identify any needed freeing up of their tasks or workload so they can accomplish their new assignments.

 - Define any resource needs.
-Discuss and agree on resources required to get the job done.
+Discuss and agree on the resources required to get the job done.
 All relevant resources should be taken into consideration, including staffing, physical space, equipment, materials, inventory, storage and other related activities and services.

 - Support and communication.
 As part of the communication and support process, alert the individual to any unusual matters of politics or protocol within the organization of which he or she should be cognizant.
 Inform your own manager and your own peers of the new assignment to a direct report, if the task assigned is one of high visibility and warrants this level of support and